 I didn’t stick around to ask.
 Instead, I did a quick, quiet, back-step and then walked as fast as I could, glimpsing over my shoulder from time to time to return the way I came.
 The big animal did not follow me.
 I pulled out my cell phone and asked Joe in a shaky voice if he could come pick me up in the truck.
 This time he was not wearing headphones, and he roared down our driveway.
 I jumped in.
 We drove to where I’d seen the big bear, but there was no sign of him.
 I figured he had raced away as quickly as that teenager had.

 I now clap my hands as I round blind curves on the trails near our home to let the bears know it’s time to skedaddle.
 I also carry an air horn that Joe found online just in case a bear does not run away quickly.
 No more sightings.
-I do find it comforting that in more than 100 years (between 1900 and 2009), the deaths of only 63 people have been attributed to North American black bears.
+I do find it comforting that in more than one hundred years (between 1900 and 2009), the deaths of only sixty-three people have been attributed to North American black bears.

 We also have coyotes in our woods that we enjoy hearing at night.
 However, I’ve only caught a glimpse of a mother “song dog” and a pup off in the distance.
 Clapping and speaking loudly also gives flocks of wild turkeys notice to get out of the way of our dogs, when we walk them, leashed.
 All of these creatures seem exceedingly shy of humans and it is we who trespass on their quiet, watchful lives.
 But when it happens, it’s an honor that they let us glimpse them before slipping away into the green.
 Joe and I have changed our ways and likewise, we try to keep Dooney and Brady under control, to show some respect for the wildlife that shares Floyd County with us.